dextermallo/oscp-swiss/README.md

 # the command will automatically host the file and copy the command for fetching to your click board automatically.
 All you need is to paste it on the target machine :)
 ```

-A quick demos for shiping multiple files at a time:
+A quick demos for shipping multiple files at a time:

 ![command-ship](demo/command-ship.gif)